This page is archived and might not reflect the latest version of the FlutterFire plugins. You can find the latest information on firebase.google.com:

 When using transactions, note that:

-Transactions will fail is the client is offline, they cannot use cached data
+- Transactions will fail when the client is offline, they cannot use cached data

 If an exception is thrown within the handler, the entire transaction will be aborted.